lorenzomasoero/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Computer  Science" institution = "MIT EECS"
+  course = "PhD in computer  science" institution = "MIT EECS"

 [[education.courses]]